yc4ny/Stereo-Reconstruction/README.md

 ### OpenPose
 > - [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is used to detect 2D joints from arbitrary RGB videos.<br/>
-> - Please install openpose and run it on your undistorted image frames to locate the 2D keypoints. <br/>
+> - Please install OpenPose and run it on your undistorted image frames to locate the 2D keypoints. <br/>
 > - Before running OpenPose, make sure that the input images are <b>undistorted</b>.
 There is a MATLAB code in the repo ```undistort_image.m``` that undistort images.
 Just modify the camera parameters and the structure of the folder directory and you will be set to go.
 > -  For the format of the output pose, this code is based on the "BODY_25" format, please add the ```--model_pose BODY_25 ``` flags in order to match the format of the output .json files used in this repo. <br/>
 > - The output .json file should look something like: <br/>